Leocoding/Password_Generator/README.md

 # password_generator
-A password generator based on ANSSI recommendation in Python
+A password generator based on ANSSI recommendations in Python